Sean Connery, a lion of cinema whose roar went beyond Bond

 It might be enough simply to say: The king is dead.

 As a lion of movies for half a century, Connery’s talent was manifest.
 He was famously cast as James Bond without a screen test.
 It was that obvious.
 And from then on, in even the lesser films, Connery, who died Saturday at 90, was never out of place on screen.
 His presence was absolute.
-Noting his supreme confidence, Pauline Kael once wrote, “I don’t know any man since Cary Grant that men have wanted to be so much.”
+Noting his supreme confidence, the late film critic Pauline Kael once wrote, “I don’t know any man since Cary Grant that men have wanted to be so much.”

 As a more earthy, macho movie-star ideal, Connery was so beloved that he was shared, like folklore, between generations.
 It helped that he never seemed to be appealing to the audience, or to anybody, for anything.
 With raised eyebrows and roguish wisecracks, there was little that Connery (nearly always the lead) didn’t command.
 And to a certain extent, that cocksureness shaped his career, too.